What is Japan’s New Plastic Bag Law? Is It Even A Ban?

 It works to raise awareness, and help increase the social conscious over the plastic waste problem (check out this enlightening article from National Geographic).
 In terms of Japan’s commitment to plastic waste reduction, the current Abe government has agreed to a 25% decrease in disposable plastic by 2030.

 In context of the IPCC report, and the urgent need for a rapid transition to more sustainable societies, Japan is once again demonstrating efforts that are too little, too late.
-It can do better!
-As one of the world’s leading generators of plastic waste (see Statista), it has a clear obligation to do better.
+Eliminating the disposable plastic bag is a win, but it can certainly do better!
+As one of the world’s leading generators of plastic waste (see Statista), Japan has an obligation to do better.
 As more Japanese become aware of the issue, I’m certain they’ll agree.💪

-For more on Japan’s Plastic Problem, check out this great post from the Co-Founder of My Mizu & Social Innovation Japan, Robin Lewis – “7 Surprising Facts About Plastic in Japan”.
+For more on Japan’s Plastic Problem, check out these – “7 Surprising Facts.”